shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 });
 ```

-If you don’t specify an attachTo the element will appear in the middle of the screen.
+If you don’t specify an `attachTo` the element will appear in the middle of the screen.
+The same will happen if your
+`attachTo.element` callback returns `null`, `undefined`, or a selector that does not exist in the DOM.

 If you omit the `on` portion of `attachTo`, the element will still be highlighted, but the tooltip will appear
 in the middle of the screen, without an arrow pointing to the target.

+If the element to highlight does not yet exist while instantiating tour steps, you may use lazy evaluation by supplying a function to `attachTo.element`.
+The function will be called in the `before-show` phase.
 - `beforeShowPromise`: A function that returns a promise.
 When the promise resolves, the rest of the `show` code for
 the step will execute.
 For example:
   ```javascript